peteroupc/peteroupc.github.io/bernoulli.md

 1. With probability _c_ / (1 + _c_), do the following:
     1. Generate an integer in [0, _c_) uniformly at random, call it _i_.
     2. If _i_ < _d_, return 1.
 If _i_ = _d_, flip the &mu; input coin and return the result.
 If neither is the case, go to the previous substep.
 2. Flip the &lambda; input coin.
-If the coin returns 1, return 0.
+If the flip returns 1, return 0.
 Otherwise, go to step 1.

 <a id=lambda_mu></a>
 #### &lambda; + &mu;